andaze/hugo-jobs/content/message/tips/_index.en.md

 weight: 3
 advtitle2: "Message"
 advtitle3: "MESSAGE"
-description: "For those who are interested in joining Andaz.
+description: "For those who are interested in joining Andaze.
 We have put together some useful advice for your entry and interview process.
 We hope that you will find this information useful when applying for a job and that it will make your job search more meaningful."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",